Free interactive D&D 5e SRD stat block

 How to run Octopus

 A regular octopus is not a combat threat, it is a scene problem.
-CR 0, 3 HP, AC 12, and Strength 4 means a single longsword swing erases it.
-The encounter is what the octopus does before the party rolls initiative: it slips into a satchel, it wraps around a magic item, it pulls a torch into the water and the room goes dark.
-Stealth +6 and Darkvision 30 ft. let it move around an underwater chamber while the party squints at murky water.
+CR 0, 3 HP, AC 12, Strength 4.
+A single longsword swing erases it.
+The encounter is what the octopus does before initiative rolls: it slips into a satchel, it wraps around a magic item, it pulls a torch into the water and the room goes dark.
+Stealth +6 and Darkvision 30 feet let it move around an underwater chamber while the party squints at murk.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.